wwannemacher/storm-deploy-alternative/README.markdown

 mycluster:
     - m1.medium {ZK, WORKER, MASTER, UI}
     - m1.medium {WORKER}
-    - storm-version "0.8.2"
+    - storm-version "0.9.5"
-    - zk-version "3.3.3"
+    - zk-version "3.4.6"
     - image "eu-west-1/ami-97344ae0" 	#official Ubuntu 14.04 LTS AMI
     - region "eu-west-1"
     - remote-exec-preconfig {cd ~, echo hey > hey.txt}
     - remote-exec-postconfig {}
 ```
++ MASTER is the Storm Nimbus daemon
 + WORKER is the Storm Supervisor daemon
-+ MASTER is the Storm Nimbus daemon
++ UI is the Storm and Ganglia User-Interface
 + LOGVIEWER is the Storm Logviewer daemon
-+ UI is the Storm and Ganglia User-Interface
++ DRPC is the Storm DRPC daemon
 + ZK is the [Zookeeper](http://zookeeper.apache.org) daemon

 _Please ensure the image resides in the same region as specified._